alazaroc/blog-web-code/_posts/en/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-amazon-route-53.md

 dig NS playingpadel.es
 ```

-What matters is that the NS returned by the command match the ones in your Route 53 Hosted Zone.
+What matters is that the NS returned by the command match the ones in your Amazon Route 53 Hosted Zone.
 If you still see your provider’s NS, propagation hasn’t finished yet.

 ![4-validar-dns.png](4-validar-dns.png){: width="600" }